grantj-re3/FlindersDSpace-misc/README.md

 - *show_bitstream_formats.sh* shows known bitstream formats.

+- *show_deleted_bitstream_info.sh* attempts to show
+  bundle_id and item_id associated with a deleted bitstream.
+  It does this by examining the specified DSpace logs since this info is typically gone from the database once the bitstream has been deleted.
+This script might be helpful when investigating an email attachment from a "Checksum checker Report".

 - *show_handle_start.sh* shows DSpace handle.net startup events,
   in particular the config file read by the handle server.
   * Takes zero or more handle-plugin.log files as parameters.